sushantt0/football-player-statistics/README.md

 ---

-## ⚠️ Known Limitations

-- **Clean Sheet %** is recorded per-goalkeeper in FBref, not per-defender, so most defenders will show low values on that axis.
-A future fix would be to scrape FBref's defensive table for per-player block and clearance stats.
-- **No xG / xA** — expected goals and assists are not in this dataset.

----

 ## 🔮 Potential Extensions

 - Scrape FBref's Passing and Possession tables to add progressive passes, key passes, take-ons, and progressive carries